stackitcloud/stackit-cli/docs/stackit_beta_kms_key_rotate.md

 ```
   -h, --help                Help for "stackit beta kms key rotate"
-      --keyring-id string   ID of the KMS key Ring where the key is stored
+      --keyring-id string   ID of the KMS key ring where the key is stored
 ```

 ### Options inherited from parent commands